Being a Python library, Pyrogram requires Python to be installed in your system. We recommend using the latest versions of both Python 3 and pip.

 Pyrogram heavily depends on IO-bound network code (it’s a cloud-based messaging framework after all), and here’s where asyncio shines the most by providing extra performance and efficiency while running on a single OS-level thread only.

-A fully asynchronous variant of Pyrogram is therefore available (Python 3.5.3+ required).
+A fully asynchronous variant of Pyrogram is therefore available (Python 3.5.3 or higher is required).
 Use this command to install (note “asyncio.zip” in the link):

 $ pip3 install -U https://github.com/pyrogram/pyrogram/archive/asyncio.zip